CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 For those users, that just want to use Allas for storing data that is in CSC computing environment, CSC provides a set of commands for moving data between CSC computing environment and Allas.
 The available Allas tools are:

 - a_put : upload a file or directory to Allas as one object
+- a_publish: upload a file to Allas into a bucket that allows public access over the internet
 - a_get : download a stored dataset (object) from Allas
 - a_find : check, what dataset(object) stored with a_put contains the file you are looking for
 - a_delete : delete an object from Allas